-To cover the utilities, rent or mortgage, groceries, and other shared expenses, you might set up a joint checking account.
+To cover the utilities, rent or mortgage, groceries, and other shared expenses, you might want to consider setting up a joint checking account.
 Each of you may also want your own bank account and credit cards that you can use for your own spending.
 However, be careful about applying for too many credit cards: depending on how you manage your debt, that could hurt your credit score.

 Save on Benefits

 If you're both working, you may be able to save money by eliminating any duplication of health care benefits.
-Just figure out who has the best coverage for the cost involved.
+Take the time to figure out who has the best coverage for the cost involved.
 Review your benefits to find other offers, like life insurance for your spouse at a reduced cost, for example.